sanjeevbhusal/100-Days-Of-DevOps/linux/File Type.md

 extra media devices such as pendrive is mounted under /media `df` command (disk file) prints out details about all the file system mounted in the machine.
 If you have a USB device attached to the system, you will seee in the output, a filesystem mounted under /media.
-/dev contains block device files and character device files. basic programs and binaries are
+/dev contains block device files and character device files. basic programs and binaries are located under /bin path.
+/etc stores most of the linux configuration file.
+/lib and /lib64 stores files/libraries that are used/imported by other programs.
+/usr stores all the additional programs of the userland(used by a user).Example: Chrome, vi editor etc /var stores all the logs of the system as well as cached data.